pragmalang/pragma/docs/why-heavenly-x.md

 ## It's Declarative

 Definitions are concise, readable, and maintainable.
-You can express a todo application with user authentication, simple data validation, and authorization rules.
 [A simple todo app](./getting-started/basic-todo-app.md) with user authentication and permissions can be expressed in under 30 lines of code.

-## It's Type-Safe

-The Heavenly Compiler has a built-in type checker.
-This ensures the validity of all data transformation/validation and authorization logic.

 ## It Runs Locally